EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

    to be successful.
  * `has_additional_cli_args`: say 'yes' if the plugin has additional CLI arguments on top of the ones provided by the `BaseValidator` class.
- * `has_threshold`: say 'yes' when the plugin reports a list of subcriteria being fulfilled.
+ * `has_subcriteria`: say 'yes' when the plugin reports a list of subcriteria being fulfilled.

 ### Implement the validate() method